AlexMercedCoder/tutorialblog/content/blog/2024/2024-09-Why-Dremio-Iceberg-Matters.md

 Data architecture is an ever-evolving landscape.
 Over the years, we've witnessed the shift from on-premises data warehouses to on-premises data lakes, then to cloud-based data warehouses and lakes.
 Now we're seeing a growing trend toward hybrid infrastructure.
 One thing is clear: change is inevitable.
 That's why it's crucial to have a flexible architecture, allowing you to embrace future innovations without overhauling your entire data ecosystem.

-In this article, I’ll explore why data professionals—whether you're a data analyst, engineer, architect, or scientist—should care about technologies like Apache Iceberg and Dremio.
+In this article, I’ll explore why data professionals: whether you're a data analyst, engineer, architect, or scientist, should care about technologies like Apache Iceberg and Dremio.
 I'll explain how these tools can simplify your workflow while maintaining the flexibility you need.

 ## What is Dremio?